0x022b/docker-transmission/README.md

 `HOST_GID` environment variables.
 If the variables are left undefined the container will execute its command as `nobody:nobody`.

+### RPC request credentials

+To improve security Transmission is configured to use authenticated RPC requests.
+The credentials are defined using `RPC_USERNAME` and `RPC_PASSWORD` environment variables.
+If `RPC_USERNAME` is not defined, then a default username `transmission` is used.
+However, if `RPC_PASSWORD` environment variable is not defined, a random password is generated every time the container starts.

 ### Default gateway

 Container's default gateway can be changed by defining a `CONTAINER_GATEWAY`